cadet/CADET-RDM/docs/source/user_guide/jupyter-interface.md

 repo = JupyterInterfaceRepo()
 ```

-Then, at the end of your file, run:
+At the end of the notebook, trigger result tracking and committing:

 ```python
 repo.commit_nb_output(
     "path-to-the-current-notebook.ipynb",